Mo Salhab MD, MRCS, MS, PG Dip, FRCS

 Oncoplastic, Reconstructive & Aesthetic Breast Surgeon

 Risks & Complications of Breast Augmentation

-Breast augmentation has for many years been the most common cosmetic procedure in the UK which is testimony to its safety and ability to achieve a satisfying outcome in most patients.
+Breast augmentation has for many years been the most common cosmetic procedure in the UK which is a testimony to its safety and ability to achieve a satisfying outcome in most patients.
 However, no surgical procedure is without risk.
-During your consultation I will discuss with you all the potential complications that could occur after breast augmentation surgery.
-Also specific complications in relation to the type of the implant and shape and special considerations will be discussed.
+During your consultation, I will discuss with you all the potential complications that could occur after breast augmentation surgery.
+Also, specific complications in relation to the type of the implant and shape and special considerations will be discussed.

 Recognised implant risks are:

 Bleeding and haematoma formation ( blood collection) rarely occurs (less than 1%).
 The patient will feel tightness and enlargement of the breast.
 This complication requires the patient to be returned to the theatre in order to stop the bleeding and evacuate the haematoma.

 Loss of feeling in the nipples or breast tissue occurs in about 15% of the patients.
 This complication is due to nerve damage.
 Often this is temporary, but it may be permanent in some women

 Changes in the nipple appearance or position, this usually occurs due to scarring and adherence of the nipple to the implant.
 Submuscular placement of implants reduces this risk.